kblood86/Matplotlib_Challenge/README.md

 A scatter plot of tumor volume versus mouse weight was also created for the Capomulin treatment regimen.

-The correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment was determined .
-Plot the linear regression model on top of the previous scatter plot.
+The correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment was determined.
+The linear regression was modeled on top of the scatter plot created above.

-Look across all previously generated figures and tables and write at least three observations or inferences that can be made from the data.
-Include these observations at the top of notebook.
+Several observations can be made from the data.
+These were included at the top of notebook.